Caribbean Princess accidents and incidents

 - injuries/crimes - 2010 (sexual), 2013 (taxi), overboard/rescued (2014)

-On January 2, 2018, a 12-year-old male passenger (suffering from appendicitis) was medevaced by an USCG MH-60 Jayhawk helicopter crew dispatched from Air Station Clearwater.
+On January 2, 2018, a 12-year-old male passenger (suffering from appendicitis) was medevaced by a USCG MH-60 Jayhawk helicopter crew dispatched from Air Station Clearwater.
 The boy and his father (of Canadian origin) were airlifted and transported to Miami.
-The ship was approx 370 km (230 ml) southeast of Miami.
-The incident occurred in the end of 14-day Eastern-Southern Caribbean "Christmas and New Year" cruise from Miami (roundtrip itinerary Dec 20 - Jan 3).
+The ship was approx 370 km (230 mi) southeast of Miami.

 On September 22, 2017, due to propulsion problems, the 15-night itinerary (Sept 22 – Oct 7) was officially revised in advance (in June).
 This was a Transatlantic repositioning cruise from Southampton (England UK) to Fort Lauderdale / Port Everglades, Florida USA) with scheduled call ports Rotterdam Holland, Le Havre France, Vigo Spain, Lisbon Portugal, and Ponta Delgada (Azores).

-On May 8, 2017, due to technical issue, the ship’s scheduled visit to Kirkwall (Orkney Island, Scotland) was cancelled as the vessel was not able to maneuver for docking at Hatston Pier.
+On May 8, 2017, due to a technical issue, the ship’s scheduled visit to Kirkwall (Orkney Island, Scotland) was cancelled as the vessel was not able to manoeuvre for docking at Hatston Pier.
 The ship was on 12-night British Isles cruise (itinerary May 1-13) roundtrip from homeport Southampton.

 The incident occurred on 13-day British Isles cruise (itinerary July 31 - Aug 12) roundtrip from homeport Southampton England, with call ports Guernsey Island, Cork, Dublin (dropped), Belfast, Greenock-Glasgow, Kirkwall, Invergordon, Leith-Edinburgh, Le Havre (Paris).

-On January 7, 2016, a 67-year-old female passenger died on a snorkeling excursion in Belize.
-The shore excursion was with full service PADI-certified instructors.
+On January 7, 2016, a 67-year-old female passenger died on a snorkelling excursion in Belize.
+The shore excursion was with full-service PADI-certified instructors.
 The accident happened at the Hugh Parkey’s Belize Adventure Lodge (located on a private island just 25 min drive from Belize City).
 The cause of death was unknown.